vimpostor/vim-tpipeline/README.md

 ```vim
 autocmd CursorMoved * call tpipeline#update()
 ```
 **Warning**: When using `neovim`, this can cause performance problems with some configurations.
-If you experience these problems, you can fix it by using `set guicursor=` which disables `neovim`'s `DECSCUSR` feature that can sometimes cause laggy scrolling when used inside `tmux`.
+If you experience this problem, you can fix it by using `set guicursor=` which disables `neovim`'s `DECSCUSR` feature that can sometimes cause laggy scrolling when used inside `tmux`.
 In all other cases this `autocmd` can be used without problems. `tpipeline` is heavily optimized to allow for this usage and finishes within a few milliseconds to allow for smooth scrolling.

 ## Why should I use this plugin over [onestatus](https://github.com/narajaon/onestatus)?